Muon anomalous magnetic moment and Right handed sterile neutrino: Prediction on the AMM

+Here, we are interested in the situations in which the mass of sterile neutrinos is approximately equal to $M_{W}$.
+Under this condition, the relation \eqref{exactsol} can be approximated as follows

-Based on this relation, one can decide what percentage of the ${\boldsymbol{\mu}}$ anomaly can be compensated by this right-handed sterile neutrino interaction.
-It is due to the right-handed neutrino and left-handed lepton mixing introduced by the four-fermion introduction (\ref{art1})..
-In this regard, we have provided Fig. \ref{param2} in which the percentage of the ${\boldsymbol{\mu}}$ anomaly compensation has been plotted in terms of $\mathcal{G}_R$.
-It should be mentioned that the density plot is confined between the upper and lower experimental values of $\Delta a_{{\boldsymbol{\mu}}}^{SN}$, ($(2.49 \pm 48) \times10^{-9}$), respectively.
-As it can be seen from the figure, the smaller values of the coupling constant will contribute less to the compensation of the muon anomaly.
-For instance, the interaction of right-handed sterile neutrinos with coupling constant of the order of ${\mathcal G}_{R}\approx 0.004$ can account for less than $0.01\%$ of the total anomaly.
+Based on this relation, one can determine what percentage of the ${\boldsymbol{\mu}}$ anomaly can be compensated by this right-handed sterile neutrino interaction.
+This is due to the right-handed neutrino and left-handed lepton mixing introduced by the four-fermion interaction in (\ref{art1}).
+In this regard, we have provided Fig. \ref{param2} where the percentage of the ${\boldsymbol{\mu}}$ anomaly compensation ($\frac{\Delta a _{\mu}^{SN}}{\Delta a _{\mu}}\times 100$) is plotted in terms of $\mathcal{G}_R$.
+It should be noted that the density plot is confined between the upper and lower experimental values of $\Delta a_{{\boldsymbol{\mu}}}^{SN}$, ($(2.49 \pm 0.48) \times10^{-9}$), respectively.
+The values of \( \delta a_\mu \) are presented to illustrate how the $\mu$ anomaly compensation percentage varies over the given parameter range.
+These plots provide a visual understanding of the parameter regions where the model can effectively account for the observed discrepancy in the muon's anomalous magnetic moment.
+As can be seen from the figure, smaller values of the coupling constant will contribute less to the compensation of the muon anomaly.
+For instance, the interaction of right-handed sterile neutrinos with a coupling constant of the order of ${\mathcal G}_{R}\approx 0.004$ can account for less than $0.01\%$ of the total anomaly.

 Before ending this part, it is worth reviewing some results beyond the well-known $\alpha/2\pi$ term for the $\boldsymbol{\mu}$AMM from QED contribution.
-In this regard, the one-loop contributions to $\boldsymbol{\mu}$AMM due to the electroweak interactions of the SM were calculated quite a long time ago by Bardeen and et. al. \cite{smgfactor1}.
-They computed approximately 20 Feynman diagrams in the one-loop level and finally showed that the result is finite.
+In this regard, the one-loop contributions to $\boldsymbol{\mu}$AMM due to the electroweak interactions of the SM were calculated quite a long time ago by Bardeen et al. \cite{smgfactor1}.
+They computed approximately 20 Feynman diagrams at the one-loop level and finally showed that the result is finite.
 The corresponding outcome was given by \cite{smgfactor2}

 Where $v_{\boldsymbol{\mu}}$ and $a_{\boldsymbol{\mu}}$ denote the vector and axial-vector couplings of the $Z$ boson to the muon, respectively.
 Moreover, for a fermion $f$: